Note

 Comparison of different linear SVM classifiers on a 2D projection of the iris dataset.
 We only consider the first 2 features of this dataset:

-This example shows how to plot the decision surface for four SVM classifiers with different kernels.
+This example shows how to plot the decision surface and the support vectors for four SVM classifiers with different kernels.

 Both linear models have linear decision boundaries (intersecting hyperplanes) while the non-linear kernel models (polynomial or Gaussian RBF) have more flexible non-linear decision boundaries with shapes that depend on the kind of kernel and its parameters.